GoogleChrome/developer.chrome.com/site/en/docs/webstore/troubleshooting/index.md

 As mentioned in the policy, such extensions are not allowed on the Store and it is recommended to unpublish them.

-## Functionality not working {: #does-not-work }

-Corresponds to notification ID: Yellow Magnesium

-This section addresses extensions that are in violation of the following section of the Chrome Web Store [developer program policies][19]:

-{% Aside %}

-**Spam & Placement in the Store**

-Functionality: Do not post an extension with a single purpose of installing or launching another app, theme, webpage, or extension.
-Extensions with broken functionality - such as dead sites or non-functioning features - are not allowed.

-{% endAside %}

-This policy is to ensure quality of the products on the Chrome Web Store.

-### Common reasons for removal/rejection {: #common-reasons-for-removalrejection_18 }

-The extension is not providing the promised functionality.

-### How can you rectify this? {: #how-can-you-rectify-this_18 }

-Ensure all components of the extension are working as intended and as mentioned in the extension listing.

 ## Spam {: #spam }